raid-guild/handbook/docs/howTo.md

 ### Apply for RIP Funding

-While not required, we recommend that anyone looking to make a Proposal receive soft consensus from the DAO before doing so.
+Looking to receive funding for a Raid Guild Improvement Proposal (RIP)?
+We suggest receiving soft consensus from the DAO before putting anything onchain.
 The best way to do this is as follows:

 -   Create a post on the [Raid Guild Forum](https://forum.raidguild.org/) detailing why it benefits the DAO and how it will be executed.
 -   Submit a Github Pull Request [here](https://github.com/raid-guild/RIPs) following the chronological order of the last RIP and attach it to the Forum post.